apache/incubator-devlake-website/docs/Plugins/customize.md

 ### Create a Customized Column
 Create a new column `x_abc` with datatype `varchar(255)` for the table `issues`.

-The value of `columnName` must start with `x_` and consist of no more than 50 alphanumerics and underscores The value of field `dataType` must be one of the following 5 types:
+The value of `columnName` must start with `x_` and consist of no more than 50 alphanumerics and underscores.
+The value of field `dataType` must be one of the following 5 types:
 - varchar(255)
 - text